lingyv-li/gemini-cli/docs/core/memport.md

 ### Absolute Paths

-- `@/absolute/path/to/file.md` - Import using absolute path
+- `@/absolute/path/to/file.md` - Import using an absolute path.

+**Note on Security:** For security reasons, an absolute path is only allowed if it resolves to a file located *within the same directory as (or a subdirectory of) the file that contains the import statement*.
+This is a strict security measure to prevent a malicious markdown file from accessing arbitrary files on your system (e.g., `C:\Users\YourUser\secrets.txt` or `/etc/passwd`).

 ## Examples